snehaltaori/Concord/README.md

 clubs page(frontend + backend) ,handled clubs api of concord,data management from other college's clubs

 ### Snehal Taori :
-Settings page (Frontend + Backend), Handled incoming data from main backend into settings page, Contributed to server backup.
+Settings page (Frontend + Backend), Handled incoming data from main backend into settings page, Contributed to server backup, Created the ppt for website project.